KratosMultiphysics/Kratos/applications/DEMApplication/custom_problemtype/DEMClusters.gid/README.md

 # Set up
 Once downloaded and added as problemtype, it is required to put the required executables in the exec folder.
 - For Windows the precompiled executables can be found [here](http://isg.cs.tcd.ie/spheretree/downloads/spheretree-1.0-win32.zip)
-- For Linux, the spheretree source code must be compiled.
+- For Linux, the precompiled executables already located in the exec folder.

 # Use
 Once the geometry has been generated and meshed, the user can choose between step-by-step process or automatically generated the final cluster file.